forta-network/docs/docs/best-practices.md

 ## Return findings in a timely manner

 Ensure that your agent returns findings in a timely manner.
 Agents are considered unresponsive by the scan node if they do not return findings within 30 seconds of a request.
-If the agent is unresponsive multiple consecutive times, it will result in the agent being stopped.
+If the agent is unresponsive for 3 consecutive requests, it will result in the agent being stopped.
 If your agent needs to execute for longer than 30 seconds, check out the pattern for [long running tasks](long-running-tasks.md).

 ## Break down large agents into smaller files